 7. Strategically structure your caregiver’s payroll

-Up to $270 per month for public transportation to and from the workplace (the cap in Massachusetts is $140 per month).
+- Up to $300 per month toward public transportation to and from the worksite.

-Up to $270 per month for parking at the workplace and/or public transportation facility.
+- Up to $300 per month toward parking at the jobsite and/or at the public transportation facility.

-Cell phone service — as long as the use of a cell phone is a necessary requirement of the job.
+- Cell phone service reimbursement, provided that using the phone is a necessary requirement of the job.

 8. Find family child care